kylewelsby/frontend-tech-test-2/NOTES.md

 ## 2020-08-07 17:20:00
 The project uses Vue.js with the opinionated Vite builder for simplicity.

-I'm going to get the basic functionality of the project running.
-My intent is to use [XState.js](https://xstate.js.org/) and [TailwindCSS](https://tailwindcss.com/).
+Now I'm going to get the basic functionality of the project running.
+My intent is to use [XState.js](https://xstate.js.org/) and [TailwindCSS](https://tailwindcss.com/)

+## 2020-08-07 17:49:00
+Committed base skeleton

+Wiring up the API to finalise the core functionality, then quickly finish off the design to keep the core ability within given time allocation.